 Every PDF creation engine in the marketplace (and that includes Adobe PDF engine) create PDFs from the Windows created Print output - the source of this output is a windows postscript driver.
 The postscript driver translate your report page to a formatted Postscript language page which the PDF engine will then convert to a PDF.
 The output is sourced from Windows, created by the Window's driver using standard postscript language.
 The driver is not capable of "seeing" the hidden HTML hyperlink tags and hence the HTML hyperlink is not preserved.

 SOME REPORT WRITER ENGINES:

-On the other hand, Crystal Reports Export or MS Word/Excel Save As PDFs are not generated using the assistance of the Windows postscript driver - so they are not restricted to the standard language.
-Word, Excel and Crystal Reports all use a Macro script which converts the report into PDF whilst adding extended postscript code to any HTML hyperlinks in the report/document.
-This extended postscript does not form part of the standard postscript language driver and hence Crystal Reports and MS Word or Excel, do not have the limitation (of HTML hyperlinks) that they would have had if they printed the PDF rather than process them using a macro script.
+On the other hand, Crystal Reports Export or MS Word/Excel Save As PDFs are not generated using the assistance of the Windows postscript driver - so they are not restricted to the limitations of the standard language.
+Word, Excel and Crystal Reports all use a Macro script which converts the report into PDF using an extended postscript language which is capable of converting HTML hyperlinks to "hyperlink postscript", thereby preserving the link click.
+HTML hyperlink are not part of standard postscript language driver.
+If you opted to "Print" to any PDF engine rather than Export to PDF in Crystal Reports would find that the hyperlink is not "clickable".

 Here are some of the different forms of hyperlinks and how they are handled by the PDF /postscript engines (via the Windows postscript driver)